mikhailshilkov/mikhailio-hugo/content/workshop/pulumi/1-prerequisites/index.md

 If you have multiple subscriptions and the wrong one is shown, [change the active subscription](https://docs.microsoft.com/en-us/cli/azure/manage-azure-subscriptions-azure-cli?view=azure-cli-latest#change-the-active-subscription).

-#### Terraform CLI
+#### Pulumi CLI

-Terraform is a CLI tool which drives cloud deployments from the machine where it runs.
-It is cross-platform and requires no installation, just a copy of the executable file accessible on the system's `PATH`.
+Pulumi provides a CLI tool which drives cloud deployments from the machine where it runs.
+It is a cross-platform executable that has to be accessible on the system's `PATH`.

-Download the executable file from [Download Page](https://www.terraform.io/downloads.html) and either put it in one of the system's `PATH` folders, or in the current directory where your workshop files are going to reside.
+Follow [this guide](https://www.pulumi.com/docs/get-started/install/) to install the Pulumi CLI.

-Alternatively, you can [install Terraform with Chocolatey](https://chocolatey.org/packages/terraform): `choco install terraform`.
+Alternatively, you can [install Pulumi with Chocolatey](https://chocolatey.org/packages/pulumi/): `choco install pulumi`.

-Run `terraform version` and you should get a response back:
+Run `pulumi version` and you should get a response back:

 ```
-$ terraform version
+$ pulumi version
-Terraform v0.12.8
+v1.1.1
 ```

+#### Node.js and TypeScript compiler

+We will write Pulumi programs in TypeScript.
+They will be executed by Node.js behind the scenes.

+It's quite likely you already have node installed.
+If not, navigate to [Download Page](https://nodejs.org/en/download/) and install Node.js with npm.

+ If you have npm installed, you can install TypeScript globally on your computer with `npm install -g typescript`.

 #### Text editor

-Any text editor will do, but I recommend Visual Studio Code.
-You may want to install [Terraform extension](https://marketplace.visualstudio.com/items?itemName=mauve.terraform) to get syntax highlighting, code completion, and validation while editing Terraform files.
-If so, run the command `Terraform: Enable/Disable Language Server` to enable experimental support for Terraform `0.12.x`.
+Any text editor will do, but I recommend one with TypeScript syntax highlighting.
+The most common choice is Visual Studio Code.

 #### Note: Azure Cloud Shell

 If you don't want to install any software on your workstation, you can complete the entire lab in [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/).
 It's a command-line tool available within your Azure portal, right in the browser.

-Azure CLI, Terraform CLI, and Visual Studio Code are pre-installed in Cloud Shell.
-Just type `az`, `terraform`, or `code .` to run them.
+Azure CLI and Visual Studio Code are pre-installed in Cloud Shell, Just type `az` or `code .` to run them.
+The Pulumi CLI can be installed as described above.

 Traditional out-of-browser tools are still likely to provide better development experience.